Danny Jackson: Kansas City Royals (1983–1987)

-A key member of the World Series winning Royals in 1985, Jackson made one of the most important starts in Royals history in the ALCS.
-Trailing the Blue Jays three games to one and facing elimination, Jackson tossed a complete-game shutout and kept the Royals alive.
+A key member of the World Series-winning Royals in 1985, Jackson made one of the most important starts in Royals history in the American League Championship Series (ALCS).
+Trailing the Toronto Blue Jays three games to one and facing elimination, Jackson tossed a complete-game shutout and kept the Royals alive.
 Two weeks later, in the World Series, Jackson again took the ball with the Royals trailing three games to one in a Game Five, and again Jackson led the Royals to a crucial victory over the St. Louis Cardinals.
 In the seventh inning of that game, he pitched, as of 2023, the only immaculate inning in World Series play; his victims were Terry Pendleton, Tom Nieto and Brian Harper.
 Jackson's 1.04 post-season ERA with the Royals is the lowest in team history (min 10 IP).
 The Royals went on to win the World Series in seven games.
 After disappointing seasons in 1986 and 1987, Jackson was traded along with Ángel Salazar to the Cincinnati Reds in exchange for Ted Power and Kurt Stillwell.